Xenia150232/ROI-Master/README.md

 - **Exclude rows** — temporarily remove assets from charts without deleting them
 - **CSV import** — upload your own CSV to replace the default dataset
 - **CSV export** — download the current filtered view as a CSV
-- **AI Chat Assistant — answers in words *and* draws its own charts live** — ask a question and the assistant responds in plain English, then automatically renders a real bar chart right inside the chat bubble whenever the answer contains ranked or comparable data.
-No button to press, no separate view — the chart appears as part of the reply, on the fly.
+- **AI Chat Assistant — answers in words *and* draws its own charts and tables live** — ask a question and the assistant responds in plain English, then automatically renders the most appropriate visualisation right inside the chat bubble.
+No button to press, no separate view — the chart or table appears as part of the reply, on the fly.
 [Jump to full AI Chat section →](#ai-chat-assistant)
-  - **Live in-chat chart generation** — Canvas-rendered horizontal bar chart injected directly into the message bubble for any ranked list, top-N result, or multi-asset comparison the AI produces
+  - **Live in-chat bar charts** — Canvas-rendered horizontal bar chart injected directly into the message bubble for any ranked list, top-N result, or best-by-return query
-  - **Comparison charts** — side-by-side bars when the answer contrasts two groups (e.g. Asia vs Europe returns across time horizons)
+  - **Comparison charts** — side-by-side bars when the answer contrasts two groups (e.g. Stocks vs ETFs across time horizons)
+  - **Donut charts** — rendered automatically for category breakdowns, sector compositions, and percentage-split questions (e.g. "which asset class dominates the top performers?")
+  - **Line charts** — drawn for time-series data and single-asset return trajectories across all five horizons (1Y → 5Y → 10Y → 15Y → 20Y), showing the growth curve at a glance
+  - **In-chat data tables** — styled multi-column tables with colour-coded values (green for strong returns, red for underperformers) for questions that compare several metrics across multiple assets simultaneously
   - **Voice readout (Web Speech API)** — every AI reply is read aloud using the browser's built-in `SpeechSynthesis` API with a prioritised natural female voice (Samantha, Google UK English Female, Karen, and others).
 A speaker icon in the chat header lets users mute/unmute at any time; the preference is saved to `localStorage` between visits
   - Auto-suggested follow-up questions — 6 contextual pills after every response, derived from the specific assets and topics in the answer
-  - **Persistent chat history** - Saved to browser localStorage
+  - Persistent chat history - Saved to browser localStorage
     - Clever replies: AI Chatbot analyses past messages and uses reasoning to determine if the next response is related or not
     - Chat History - Restored on return visits, with full chart replay (browser localStorage)
   - Full awareness of all 7 dashboard visualisations — ask "what does the scatter plot show?" and get a data-driven description